xhkyyy/APNS/README.md

 APNS
 ====

-Improved version of the JavaPNS
+Improved version of the JavaPNS.
+PushNotificationManager.send(List);